mogenedy/Find-my-job/README.md

-Laravel Project Name
+🚀 Laravel Project: Find My Job

-A brief description of your project.Example: A Service Reservation System that allows users to book services online such as consultations, repairs, or training sessions.
+A modern Laravel-based Service Reservation System that enables users to book services online—such as consultations, repairs, and training sessions—quickly and efficiently.

-Features
+🔥 Features

-User registration and authentication
+✅ User registration and authentication

-Role-based access control
+🔒 Role-based access control

-Service browsing and booking
+🗂️ JOBS browsing and booking &seeking

-Admin dashboard for managing services and reservations
+🛠️ Admin dashboard for managing jobs payments and roles

-PDF generation and email notifications (if any)
+📄 PDF generation and email notifications (if implemented)

-Requirements
+⚙️ Requirements

 PHP >= 8.1